Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Model Description and Problem Formulation

 \subsection{Queuing Model with Threshold-based Admission and Balking}

 We now explain in detail our model of the ED as a two-class $M/M/c$ priority queuing system.
 We assume all patients arrive according to a Poisson process at a total rate $\lambda$.
 Furthermore, \emph{urgent} patients arrive with probability $p_{u}$, and \emph{non-urgent} patients with probability $p_n =1 - p_{u}$.
 This yields effective arrival rates $\lambda_u = \lambda p_u$ for urgent patients and $\lambda_n = \lambda p_n$ for non-urgent patients, each with exponentially distributed service times at rates $\mu_u$ and $\mu_n$, respectively.
+The ED is equipped with $c_u$ urgent beds and $c_n$ non-urgent beds, for a total capacity of $c = c_u + c_n$ beds.
+Urgent patients occupy urgent beds first, with preemptive priority over non-urgent patients if this capacity is exceeded, while non-urgent patients are restricted to non-urgent beds.
+That is, urgent patients wait only for other urgent patients if all $c$ beds are occupied by urgent patients, whereas non-urgent patients wait behind all urgent patients (both in service and queue) in addition to preceding non-urgent patients.

-The total number of patients in the system at time $t$ is $N(t) = N_u(t) + N_n(t)$, where $N_u(t)$ and $N_n(t)$ denote the numbers of urgent and non-urgent patients, respectively.
+Denote the total number of patients in the system at time $t$ by $N(t) = N_u(t) + N_n(t)$, where $N_u(t)$ and $N_n(t)$ denote the numbers of urgent and non-urgent patients, respectively.
+Let $N_u^s = \min\{c, N_u\}$ and $N_n^s=\min\{c - N_u^s, N_n, c_n\}$ denote respectively the number of urgent and non-urgent patients in service.
 When $N(t)$ reaches or exceeds a balking threshold $k$, newly arriving non-urgent patients \emph{balk}, that is, leave without entering the system.
 If $N(t) < k$ non-urgent arrivals enter the system.
 However, when the system occupancy lies between a lower threshold $\theta$ and $k$, non-urgent arrivals may be routed to alternative care with probability $p_a$.
-Formally: \begin{enumerate}[wide, labelindent=0pt, label=(\roman*)] \item If $\theta \leq N(t) < k$, an incoming non-urgent patient is offered alternative care.
+Formally: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label=(\roman*)] \item If $\theta \leq N(t) < k$, an incoming non-urgent patient is offered alternative care.
 This offer is accepted with probability $p_a$ or declined with probability $(1-p_a)$.
-Patients who decline the offer remain in the ED for treatment. \item If $N(t) < \theta$, a non-urgent patient stays in the ED for treatment. \end{enumerate}
+Patients who decline the offer remain in the ED for treatment. \item If $N(t) < \theta$, a non-urgent patient stays in the ED for treatment. \end{enumerate} The two thresholds reflect fundamentally different mechanisms.
+The threshold $\theta$ is an \emph{ED-controlled} decision variable: the ED monitors real-time occupancy and proactively offers alternative care to arriving non-urgent patients whenever $ \theta \leq N(t) < k$.
+This is an operational protocol entirely within the hospital's discretion, and it is the quantity optimized in this paper.
+The balking threshold $k$, by contrast, is a \emph{patient-driven} behavioral parameter: patients who arrive to find $N(t)\geq k$ self-select out based on their own assessment of expected waiting time and leave without entering the system. $k$ is treated as an exogenous input and the optimization is conducted over $\theta$ for a fixed $k$.